wilkinszhang/MiniOneRec/README.md

 ## 📢 Announcement

+- 2025-10-31 — You can now directly download the implementation **checkpoint (ckpt)** of our MiniOnRec model.

 - 2025-10-31 — The SID construction method in **RQ-Kmeans** has been updated.

 - 2025-10-31 — Thank you for submitting issues!
 Based on your feedback, we have released a new implementation.
 If you encounter any problems while running the code, please update to and consult the **latest version** first.